1. Home

 My electric bill is $290/mo

-Producing solar power and serving a functional building purpose (i.e. protecting the property, letting light in, or providing insulation), BIPV are classified as “dual-use photovoltaic (PV) technologies.”
+Producing solar power and serving a functional building purpose (i.e. protecting the property, letting light in, or providing insulation), BIPV are classified as dual-use photovoltaic (PV) technologies.

 Pros and Cons of BIPV

-While most people would like to save money by going green, BIPVs also face many challenges stunting their widespread adoption, such as limited availability, high upfront investment costs, and uncertainty for project design, permitting, and performance.
+While most people would like to save money by going green, BIPVs face challenges stunting their widespread adoption, such as limited availability, high upfront investment costs, and uncertainty for project design, permitting, and performance.

 Opportunities Challenges